Shunali Khullar Shroff - Author Storyteller Travel Writer Columnist

 A bit About Her

-Shunali Khullar Shroff is a writer, columnist, screenwriter and luxury and travel connoisseur, who has also worked as a journalist and communications expert in the past.
+Shunali Khullar Shroff is a novelist, features writer, columnist, luxury and travel connoisseur, who has also worked as a journalist and communications expert in the past.
 She is the author of the bestselling books Love in the time of Affluenza and Battle Hymn of a Bewildered Mother.
 Shunali writes for a host of print and digital publications on modern Indian life, culture, travel and feminism.
 Her writing has been featured in Elle, Conde Nast Traveller, HT Brunch, Mint Lounge, Vogue and The Quint among others.

 Over the years Shunali has been closely associated with several feminist and ideas events including We the Women with Barkha Dutt.
 She’s working on her third book at the moment.
 Shroff lives in Mumbai with her somewhat itinerant family and needy dogs.